jaxleyverse/jaxley/docs/faq/question_05.md

 cell.set("axial_resistivity_CaCon_i", 1_000.0)
 ```

 `Jaxley` does not yet provide functionality for diffusing ions extracellularly.
+In
+addition, intracellular ion _diffusion_ in `Jaxley` currently has the following
+limitations:
+- we only allow to diffuse ions within the entire cell (not in just a few branches),
+- if enabled, ion diffusion occurs within every cell of a network.

+Finally, note that, even when ion diffusion is enabled, `Jaxley` uses a cylindrical
+approximation for the compartment area (which is unlike `NEURON`, which uses a conic
+approximation when ion diffusion is enabled).